NJ TRANSIT’s Role in Sustainability

 Additionally, NJ TRANSIT will produce a Sustainability Plan by 2023.
 Our first Sustainability Plan will be a guiding document to drive our corporate culture towards a more sustainable future and establish the framework for NJ TRANSIT to be a leader in sustainable public transportation.
 Our approach to the Sustainability Plan can be read here and recording of our presentation to the NJ TRANSIT Board of Directors can be found here.

 NJ TRANSIT employees are dedicated to achieving the State’s goals to combat climate change, improve the sustainability of the transportation sector, and to support inclusive and sustainable growth throughout the state.
 NJ TRANSIT as an organization includes individuals who are dedicated towards achieving these sustainability goals.

 Environment, Energy and Sustainability

 The key team that is responsible for coordinating the Agency’s efforts in the fight against climate change is The Energy and Sustainability Team.
-The Energy and Sustainability team’s mission is to advance sustainable practices, environmental stewardship, and resiliency for NJ TRANSIT stakeholders through leadership, research, technology innovation, and education.
+The Energy and Sustainability team’s mission is to advance sustainable practices, environmental stewardship, and resiliency for NJ TRANSIT stakeholders through leadership, research, technological innovation, and education.

 Enterprise Asset Management and Resiliency